-In the event of the need to close one KY campus, or if there are any significant schedule changes such as early dismissal, the Christian Academy Emergency Alert System will be the primary source of notification.
+In the event of any significant schedule changes such as early dismissal, the Christian Academy Emergency Alert System will be the primary source of notification.
 Local media sources should not be relied upon for information about single school closings.

 Parents always have the option of keeping students home if they consider the roads or conditions hazardous.